 2. I encourage more than one learning style.
 When I use interactive notebooks, I have a daily reminder to diversify my lesson plans and focus on more than one learning style.

 The left side is always something creative.
-Most often, it's writing -- five-minute freewrites to start or end the class.
-Sometimes it's for charts, drawings, or notes on a group activity.
+Most often, it’s for writing—five-minute free writes to start or end the class.
+Sometimes it’s for charts, drawings, or notes on a group activity.

 The right side is for objective material.
-This is where they'll put any notes from the class discussion or (extremely rare) lecture.
-It's also where they'll put questions that they complete in groups, with partners, or on their own.
-If there's going to be a test on the material, they only need to to study the right-hand pages.
+This is where students put any notes from the class discussion or the (extremely rare) lecture.
+It’s also where they put questions that they complete in groups, with partners, or on their own.
+If there’s a test on the material, they only need to study the right-hand pages.

 3. I have a few tricks for managing the day-to-day process.
 For example, I keep a running list of page numbers and assignments visible in the classroom so that students don’t have to ask me 20 times a day, “What page is that on?”
 (Not that it completely stops them.)